 “Well, not tonight.
 Looks like the weather’s cleared an’ we kin have ‘nother singalong.
-It’ll be a hoot,” I brightened up and smiled.
+It’ll be a hoot,” I brighten up and smile.

 “Ya gots friends here, so don’t ya worry ‘bout cops.”

 “Best not to tell what ya figured out.
-Less people know, the safer y’all is.”
+The less people knows, the safer y’all is.”

 “Sure.
 But I kin tell my kids someday I knew a real rock star.”

 “Fer right now, keep it under yer hat.
 So as, when the cops come a lookin’ fer us, just tell the truth ‘cause we’ll be long gone.
 They always know when yer lyin’.”